gsugar87/CryptoTaxes/README.md

 When you run this, you will be prompted to enter your full name and then your social security number (these are used only for filling out the tax forms).
 The filled out form 8949s will be in a new directory called PDFs.
-TurboTax input files will be coming soon!

 If you find this code useful, feel free to donate!